This post may contain affiliate links. Please read our disclosure policy.

 - Garlic – If you want your crockpot chicken Alfredo extra garlicky, feel free to add more!

-- Cream cheese – Cream cheese is the secret to a thick, rich cream sauce without all the work.
+- Cream cheese – Cream cheese is the secret to a thick, flavorful homemade alfredo sauce without all the work.

 - Chicken stock – You can use chicken broth instead, but because it’s already seasoned, you’ll need to add less salt to the recipe.